-The vision of the 926th Security Forces Squadron is to maintain mission-ready Airmen while providing up to date training on tactics against ever-changing threats.
+The mission of the 926th Security Forces Squadron is to Provide ready and lethal Defenders, advancing integrated defense to protect expeditionary Air Force missions.
+It maintains mission-ready Airmen while providing up to date training on tactics against ever-changing threats.

 The 926th Security Forces Squadron was constituted as the 926th Weapons System Security Flight on May 21, 1971.
 It was activated in the U.S. Air Force Reserve on June 29, 1971.
 It was redesignated the 926th Security Police Flight on Aug.
 15, 1988, then the 926th Security Police Squadron on Oct.
 1, 1992, then the 926th Security Forces Squadron on July 1, 1997.
 It was inactivated on Aug.
 17, 2007, and reactivated on April 6, 2013.